eclipse-iceoryx/iceoryx/doc/design/logging.md

 virtual `setupNewLogMessage` and `flush` methods.
 Finally, the derived logger must be activated by calling the static `Logger::activeLogger` function and passing the new logger as argument to the function.
-The logger must have a static lifetime and should therefore be place in the data segment.
+The logger must have a static lifetime and should therefore be placed in the data segment.

 The call to `iox::log::initLogger` will finalize the option to replace the logger at runtime.
 Further efforts to replace the logger will call the error handler